homurachan/Block-based-recontruction/README.md

 Please cite our paper: NATURE COMMUNICATIONS (2018) 9:1552 or DOI: 10.1038/s41467-018-04051-9 if our block-based reconstruction idea or these codes work.

+# Updated 06.28.2020

+As everyone hates JSPR, I uploaded a modified relion 3.0.8 version to perform block refinement under the folder for_straightforward_relion_v2.
+Just download the relion-3.0.8_modi_able_to_write_subparticle.zip, decompress and compile just the same as relion does.
+It works like original relion v3.0.8 other than relion_preprocess, I also add 2 metadata lable "rlnDeltaZ" and "rlnParticleSerialNumber".
+Remember to remove these columns if you wish to use the star file on original relion.

+1. If you only have the particle images, use "for_straightforward_relion_v2/BBR_with_relion_v8.py" The usage is 'python ./BBR_with_relion_v8.py INPUT.STAR Point_X Point_Y Point_Z PARTICLE_BOXSIZE OUTPUT.STAR HANDERNESS_OPTION MICROGRAPH_SIZE_X MICROGRAPH_SIZE_Y SYM'

+A=(Point_X, Point_Y, Point_Z) is a 3D coordinate of the reconstructed map. the origin of A is (PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2) .
+MICROGRAPH_SIZE_X/Y are needed to drop subparticles lay outside of the micrograph (Most of them would be 0-value and unusable).
+Current supported symmetry is C-n / D-n and I3 symmetry.

+Then use 'python ./split_star_for_preprocessing.py OUTPUT.STAR PATCH_NUM ROOT_NAME BLOCK_SIZE RUNORT_FILE_NAME' to split the OUTPUT.STAR.
+Because particle operation of relion_preprocess cannot be run by relion_preprocess_mpi, we have to split the star file to run the preprocessing parallelly.
+Run the suggested command of split_star_for_preprocessing.py to combine the processed stack star files.

+The runort file can be run by runpar of EMAN, or other program.

+2. If you have the micrograph, use "for_straightforward_relion_v2/BBR_with_relion_v8_has_micrograph.py" and use the output result as "Refined particles STAR file" on I/O of Particle extraction.
+Please set re-center refined coordinates to (0,0,0).

+3. Reconstruct the combined star file by relion_reconstruct --i COMBINED.STAR --ctf --sym c1 --subset 1/2 --o half1/half2.mrc .
+Calculated the FSC curve.
+You can run 'read_block_based_debug_delta_z_invert_handerness.py' to test the handerness of the reconstruced maps.
+Keep the one with higher FSC.

+4. Just ordinary single particle analysis.

+# OLD
 	To compile the C codes, you should have installed EMAN 1.9.
 Also check your g++ version, 4.8 and 5.x works fine to me, but 6.3 occurs errors.
 	For example, use "g++ addup_many_part_into_full_icos.c -o addup_many_part_into_full_icos -IwhereyouinstallEMAN/include whereyouinstallEMAN/lib/libEM.so" to complie.